ikomachi226/mysql-heatwave-workshop_jp/Lab6.md

 # Lab 6: Import data into MDS and load tables to HeatWave

 ## Key Objectives:
-- Learn how to import the downloaded data set into MySQL DB System using cloud shell.
+- Learn how to connect to MDS and import a dataset
-- Run query without Heatwave service enabled to note the execution time .

 ## Steps